 The problem, as the pessimists (libertarians, skeptics) point out, is that moral distinctions would then fail to be merit-based, as effective as they may be.
 Morality would devolve into “intellectual understanding, management, treatment, and control” (Strawson, 2008, 18).
 For the pessimists, this devolution constitutes a failure to give a coherent account of what is meant by morality.
 Kafka and Foucault, who are Strawsonian pessimists of sorts, consider this devolution to be representative for the implementation of modernity, but more about this in a moment.
 Strawson’s solution to the pessimist’s challenge is to detranscendentalize morality.
 The pessimists have to give up on their stilted metaphysics; the optimists have to give up on the moral picture “painted in a style appropriate to a situation envisaged as wholly dominated by objectivity of attitude.
 The only operative notions invoked in this picture are such as those of policy, treatment, control” (Strawson, 2008, 22).

-It is central to Strawson’s argument that moral judgments are not primarily objective but rather participant attitudes.
+It is central to Strawson’s account of moral responsibility that moral judgments are not primarily objective but rather participant attitudes.
 Humans have a natural commitment to ordinary interpersonal attitudes.
 “This commitment is part of the general framework of human life, not something that can come up for review” (Strawson, 2008, 14).
 According to Strawson, we cannot take seriously the thought that a high-level theoretical question such as whether or not determinism is true would lead to the decay of the personal reactive attitudes.
 Jonathan Bennett summarizes,

 if we try to imagine our lives without reactive feelings we find ourselves … confronted by bleak desolation.
 We cannot be obliged to give up something whose loss would gravely worsen the human condition, and so reactive feelings cannot be made impermissible by any facts.
 (Bennett, 1980, 29)